hexafin/splash/src/firestore/README.md

     - acceptable values
         - `text`
         - `transaction`
-- `transaction_id`
+- `transaction`
     - *only defined for transaction type messages*
     - reference to transaction document in the transactions collection
 - `to_wallet`
     - *only defined for text type messages, as transaction data is in transaction doc*
-    - wallet id
+    - wallet reference
     - *not defined for internal chat messages*
 - `from_wallet`
     - *only defined for text type messages, as transaction data is in transaction doc*
-    - wallet id
+    - reference to wallet
     - *not defined for internal chat messages*
 - `from_person`
     - *only defined for text type messages*
-    - person id
+    - reference to person
 - `text`
 - `read_by`
     - array of person ids